No items found.

 Stage 3: Mixing

 Mixing focuses on audio quality and the more technical aspects of your podcast audio.
-During the mixing process, you go through all of your audio tracks and make adjustments to a number of elements like EQ, reverb, pitch, and track levels (more on all of this later) to get the best audio quality for your podcast.
+During the mixing process, you go through all of your audio tracks and make adjustments to a number of elements.
+For example, you’ll work with EQ, reverb, pitch, and track levels (more on all of this later) to get the best audio quality for your podcast.

 Before you start mixing, make sure your tracks and audio clips are properly organized.
 This will save you a lot of time throughout the mixing process.
 We recommend arranging your tracks in the following order to start: